dotnet/dotnet-docker/samples/kubernetes/non-root-user/README.md

-# Using a non-root user
+# Securing containers with a non-root user in Kubernetes

 [Kubernetes](https://kubernetes.io/) provides a way to validate that a [non-root user](https://devblogs.microsoft.com/dotnet/securing-containers-with-rootless/) is used.